How to price a mural

 2.)
 Gather details about the mural, such as: Height and Width of the proposed mural, physical location, the shape that the wall is in, and what design they want.
 (I ask the client for this – we rarely go out to see the mural space until after we know it’s a “go”.)

 3.)
 Based on the information provided above, then I’ll write up and e-mail a written proposal.
 (My Sample proposal template available HERE)

 Throughout the process I will verbally clarify, up front, how we work (meaning our payment policies).
 I’ll usually say: “We will begin the sketch process once you pay your $1,500 fee.
 The fee includes up to 3 sketches, so please be as specific as you can about what you want.
 A 50% deposit is due 2 weeks before the painting begins.
 The mural will take approximately 5 days (or however many).
 We plan to work from 9-5 daily.
 Your final payment is due on the day it’s finished.”

 Being clear and direct helps to prevent misunderstandings later.
 I don’t like surprises, especially when it comes to money.
-That’s why I’m so specific in both my and my verbal discussions with clients.
+That’s why I’m so specific in both my written agreements and my verbal discussions with clients.
 Everything goes better that way, and clients appreciate knowing what to expect.

 GIVING A DEAL/PRICE BREAK

 Your client may ask for a deal on price.
 Sometimes it’s reasonable to give a small discount or freebie to a returning client.

 For new clients: If it seems like it’ll be a less complicated design, sometimes I’ll offer to deduct their $1,500 sketch fee from the total of the mural price.
 Basically I’m waiving the sketch fee, but I still require a payment of $1,500 prior to the sketch process.
 (Read How to Never Get Ripped off Again to see why I require this).